 - In more severe cases, pneumonia (infection in the lungs)

 NOTE: Symptoms usually appear within 2-14 days from time of exposure.
 Sometimes there are no signs or symptoms.
 Infected people without symptoms can still spread the disease.
 If you have questions about your symptoms, call your health care provider.

 Most people recover from this infection.
 Close to 80 percent will have mild or moderate symptoms.
-Most people who have mild symptoms are advised to recover at home and isolate themselves from others.
+People with any symptom are advised to get tested.
+To make an appointment for no-cost testing, call the COVID-19 Health Line at 410-222-7256.
+Most people who have a mild case are advised to recover at home for at least 14 days and isolate themselves from others.
 These individuals should call their physician or clinic if their symptoms get worse.
 There is also no specific medicine currently to cure COVID-19 because it is a new disease.
 However, people who have COVID-19 should get medical care to lessen the severity of symptoms.

 Some COVID-19 infections can lead to serious illness, and in some cases death.
 If someone has a more serious illness from COVID-19, they may be admitted to the hospital.
 Older people and those with pre-existing medical problems have a greater risk for serious illness.
 Examples of pre-existing medical problems are cancer, diabetes, heart disease, COPD or other conditions impacting the immune system’s ability to fight germs.

 There is no vaccine to prevent COVID-19.
-So, it is important to take everyday preventive steps that are always recommended to slow the spread of respiratory illnesses like colds, flu and COVID-19:
+It is important to take everyday preventive steps that are always recommended to slow the spread of respiratory illnesses like colds, flu and COVID-19:

 - Wash your hands often with soap and warm water for at least 20 seconds.

 - Use an alcohol-based hand sanitizer with at least 60 percent alcohol if soap and water are not available.